kattanayake/advent-of-code-2023/swift/README.md

 ├── advent_of_code_2023.xcodeproj       Project file to be opened in XCode ├── Resources
 │   └── Day01                           Folder for resources related to Day01
-│       └── ExampleIn.txt               Input for example in problem of the day │       └── ExampleOut.txt              Solution to example in problem of the day │       └── Part1In.txt                 Input for part 1 of the problem of the day │       └── Part2In.txt                 Input for part 2 of the problem of the day │       ...
+│       └── ExamplePart1In.txt          Input for example for part 1 of the problem of the day │       └── ExamplePart1Out.txt         Solution to example for part 1 of the problem of the day │       └── ExamplePart2In.txt          Input for example for part 2 of the problem of the day │       └── ExamplePart2Out.txt         Solution to example for part 2 of the problem of the day │       └── Part1In.txt                 Input for part 1 of the problem of the day │       └── Part2In.txt                 Input for part 2 of the problem of the day │       ...